 devlimelabs/meilisearch-ts-mcp 11 TypeScript 30+ API key MIT

-Meilisearch has the strongest official MCP story in the search category.
-The official server (185 stars, up from 178, 94 commits) covers 20+ tools across eight categories: connection management, index CRUD, document operations, search, settings management, API key management, task monitoring, and system health/stats/version.
-It works with Claude, OpenAI agents, and other MCP clients out of the box.
-Now also includes semantic search and hybrid search capabilities.
+Meilisearch has the strongest official MCP story in the search category — but development has stalled.
+The official server (186 stars, essentially flat from 185) covers 20+ tools across eight categories: connection management, index CRUD, document operations, search, settings management, API key management, task monitoring, and system health/stats/version.
+Latest release is v0.6.0 from August 2025 — no new releases or commits since April 22.
+This is a concern for a server positioned as a flagship integration.

 devlimelabs/meilisearch-ts-mcp is the power-user option with 30+ tools across seven categories (index, document, search, settings, task, system, and experimental vector search), Docker support, and vector search.
 Still only 11 stars and 6 commits.